KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_4.md

       3. Adds the correct answers with a `correct` value of `true` and a `text` of the `correct_answer`

-      4. Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options.
+      4. Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options
   {% endhint %}

 3. Import the newly created _quiz.js_ file into the _app/routes/quiz_routes.js_ file using a variable named `quiz`.
 Do you remember how to do this?